Genez-io/genezio/README.md

 Check them out for inspiration:

+- [Serverless Wordpress](https://github.com/andreia-oca/serverless-wordpress) - deploy your own wordpress blog on a serverless infrastructure.
+- [Ode to my Other Half](https://github.com/vladiulianbogdan/ode-to-my-other-half) - send recurrent poems to your loved one using ChatGPT and Twilio.

-If you've also built a project that you are proud of, let us know by [on Discord](https://discord.gg/uc9H5YKjXv).
+If you've also built a project that you are proud of, please add a Pull Request adding it or let us know [on Discord](https://discord.gg/uc9H5YKjXv).

 # Badge